1001-Stanovich-Jon/CS219-Programming-Project-2/README.md

 - `OPERAND_1` and `OPERAND_2` are 32-bit hex numbers of the form `0xXXXXXXXX`
 - Each operation must be on a separate line.

-If two operands are given to an operation expecting one, or one operand is given to an opereation expecting two, an error will result.
+If two operands are given to an operation expecting one, or one operand is given to an operation expecting two, an error will result.
 Note that it does not check if there are more than 2 operands, so please be nice.

 ---